 Mark Davis, in his Left Behind and Loving It blog, commented how unfortunate it is that this verse from Acts has been misused to divide and exclude people:

 “[When we] hear it rightly,” Davis says, “it is a way of saying that when Jesus, the rejected stone, was resurrected to become the chief cornerstone, his path of rejection-to-restoration has promise to all who are broken and in need of being made whole.”

-And because this false Christ has been preached and proclaimed, countless seekers have been tripped up and have rejected—not the Christ of God—but rather the Christ of our own small imaginations.
+And because this false Christ has been preached and proclaimed, countless seekers have been tripped up and have rejected—not the true Christ of God—but rather the christ of our own small imaginations.

 Do you know how hard that is?
 Of course you do.

-In a cultural climate such as ours—full of separation, alienation and condemnation—living in Shalom is hard.
-It is risky.
+In a cultural climate such as ours—full of separation, alienation and condemnation—living in Shalom is totally counter cultural.

-To live boldly in the truth that is grounded in God’s unity, wholeness and welcome.
+- To live boldly in that truth which is grounded in God’s unity, wholeness and welcome.